run0391/phase_0_unit_1/week_1/5_HTML_CSS_solo_challenge/my_reflection.md

 * Which parts of the challenge did you find tedious?

 <!-- Add your reflection here.
 Remove the comment markers -->
+I found writing in html, and reworking the design in css to be really hard.
+First starting by writing the html code became like writing a pseudo code for a website, where I later on do the detailed designs with div ids and classes.
+However, knowing which div goes where was a bit tricky.
+While positioning, having to guess the pixel coordinates of where my image or text will go made me increment or decrease the values constantly was a bit tedious.
+However, I enjoyed being creative, although the outcome did not exactly match what I've had in mind.
+I think I'll need to do a lot more practices on my own to get comfortable with making a webpage both visually pleasing and functional.